J. D.'s Revenge: Plot

-After several disturbing encounters at the church, J.D. eventually reveals his true identity to Elija and tells him to have Theotis to meet him at the meat plant where he and Betty Jo were killed.
+J.D. eventually reveals his true identity to Elija and tells him to have Theotis to meet him at the meat plant where he and Betty Jo were killed.
 Having left the gangster life behind to pursue faith full time, Elija relays this to Theotis and says that this is God's way of justice; he decides to hopefully free Ike from J.D.'s possession with Theotis tagging along.

 As J.D. makes his way through the meat plant, he finally remembers the events that led up to his death through a flashback.
 Betty Jo had an affair with Theotis, who is the biological father of Roberta, but she was constantly dismissive of him.
 Theotis was enraged by Betty Jo's derisive chiding of him and her threats to expose Roberta's true paternity to Elija, so he impulsively slashed her throat before hiding.
 J.D. made his way to cradle his sister's body, but Elija stumbled upon them moments after and mistook J.D. as his wife's killer and Theotis killed him to cover up his crime.

 Elija and Theotis arrive at the meat plant, where J.D. is waiting & Roberta appears after secretly tagging along.
-J.D. reveals the truth, and Theotis confesses it, stunning his brother and daughter.
+J.D. reveals the truth, and Theotis confesses it, admitting he was envious of Elija, stunning his brother and daughter.
 Theotis attempts to gun down J.D. again, but Elija and Roberta struggle with him to stop, with J.D. laughing maniacally at the irony of the struggle.
 Elija accidentally discharges the weapon and kills Theotis, prompting him to run away as Roberta mourns over his body and the police arrive.
 With his vengeance achieved, J.D. appears to leave Ike's body.

 As Ike and Roberta are brought in by the police, Elija has a breakdown in his church over killing his brother.
-He decides to go to the precinct and lies that Theotis accidentally shot himself, while defending Ike's actions as an act of possession by J.D., who is gone.
+He decides to go to the precinct and lies to captain Turner that Theotis accidentally shot himself, while defending Ike's actions as an act of possession by J.D., who is gone.
 Roberta reconciles with Elija and continues to acknowledge him as her father.
-Ike is allowed to go free, although he is nervous that J.D. could return in the future.
+Turner decides to let Ike go free, although Ike is nervous that J.D. could return in the future.
 Ike rejoins Christella and their friends waiting for him outside.